Closure#

 Note about the material in Advanced section.
 The advanced material contains more some additional topics related to the weeks’s content.
 You are not required to read this material, and none of the exercises or exam questions will rely on this material.

-Advanced 9.1: Other methods for reading files#
+Advanced 9.1: Other Methods for Reading Files#

 Sometimes it might be convenient to read a file line by line, rather than reading the entire file at once.
 For example, if you have a very large file.
 The method readline() reads a single line from the file, and moves the file pointer to the next line.
 To read a whole file line by line, you can use a loop like the one below.